bolt/docs/docs/installation/install-composer.md

 ----------------

-If you don't have Composer installed on your system already, it can be obtained from the [Composer project website](https://getcomposer.org/download/), or by running the following command:
+If you don't have Composer installed on your system already, it can be obtained from the [Composer project website][get-composer], or by running the following
+command:

 ```
 curl -sS https://getcomposer.org/installer | php